hullchar/Python-Worksheets/README.md

 ## Program Overview

 The [Analyst Builder Program](https://www.analystbuilder.com/), developed by Alex Freberg (Alex the Analyst), is a comprehensive course designed to help individuals build essential data analysis skills.
 This program covers various topics in data analytics and visualization, and it's a fantastic resource for anyone looking to advance their career in data analysis.

+The [Google Advanced Data Analytics Professional Certificate](https://www.coursera.org/programs/act-now-education-on-demand-training-program-b4wxq/professional-certificates/google-advanced-data-analytics) is a professional certificate that expands of data analytics with useable tools and tricks for professionals at all levels.

 ## Contents